Derived structures in the Langlands Correspondence: Derived moduli spaces related to the Langlands program

 and then defining $\rM^{\Betti}_{G} := \rM^{\Betti, \square}_{G}/G$ to be the quotient by the conjugation $G$-action.

 This moduli space is the subject of the ``spectral side'' of the Betti Geometric Langlands conjecture, which was proposed by Ben-Zvi -- Nadler \cite{BZN15}. \end{example}

 \begin{example}[Global unrestricted Galois deformation ring] Let $F$ be a global field and $\cO_F \subset F$ its ring of integers.
 Let $S$ be a finite set of primes of $\cO_F$ and $\cO_F[1/S]$ be the localization of $\cO_F$ at $S$.
-Let $G$ be a split reductive group and $ \pi_1(\cO_F[1/S]) \rightarrow G(\F_p)$ be a Galois representation.\footnote{We suppress the choice of basepoint; for a better perspective see \S \ref{sssec: derived global deformation functor}.} We define the \emph{(global unrestricted) Galois deformation functor of $\ol{\rho}$} to be the stack $\rM^{\Gal}_{G}$ on the category of Artinian $\Z_p$-algebras $A$ equipped with an augmentation $A \xrightarrow{\epsilon} \F_p$, with $A$-points being the groupoid of lifts $\rho \co \pi_1(\cO_F[1/S]) \rightarrow G(A)$ which are sent to $\ol{\rho}$ by the augmentation $\epsilon$, as in the diagram below:
+Let $G$ be a split reductive group and $\ol \rho \co \pi_1(\cO_F[1/S]) \rightarrow G(\F_p)$ be a Galois representation.\footnote{We suppress the choice of basepoint; for a better perspective see \S \ref{sssec: derived global deformation functor}.} We define the \emph{(global unrestricted) Galois deformation functor of $\ol{\rho}$} to be the stack $\rM^{\Gal}_{G}$ on the category of Artinian $\Z_p$-algebras $A$ equipped with an augmentation $A \xrightarrow{\epsilon} \F_p$, with $A$-points being the groupoid of lifts $\rho \co \pi_1(\cO_F[1/S]) \rightarrow G(A)$ which are sent to $\ol{\rho}$ by the augmentation $\epsilon$, as in the diagram below:

-Such deformation functors were introduced by Mazur in \cite{Maz89}, and are at the foundation of the automorphy lifting theorems pioneered by Taylor-Wiles; see the article of \cite{CS23} for more about this.
-(Here ``global'' refers to that we are looking at representations of the fundamental group of a ring of $S$-integers in a \emph{global} field, while the ``unrestricted'' refers to that we have not imposed any local conditions, which we would eventually want to do for applications to the Langlands correspondence.)
+Such deformation functors were introduced by Mazur in \cite{Maz89}, and are at the foundation of the automorphy lifting theorems pioneered by Taylor-Wiles; see the article of Caraiani--Shin \cite{CS23} for more about this.
+(Here ``global'' indicates that we are looking at representations of the fundamental group of a ring of $S$-integers in a \emph{global} field, while the ``unrestricted'' refers to that we have not imposed any local conditions, which we would eventually want to do for applications to the Langlands correspondence.)

 \end{example}

 \begin{remark} The need for $\rM^{\Gal}_{G}$ to be derived depends subtly on $F$ and on $G$.
 We assume that $\ol{\rho}$ is absolutely irreducible and \emph{odd} (meaning that the trace of all complex conjugations is minimal -- see \cite{Gr}).
 For example, if $F = \Q$, and $G = \GL_1, \GL_2$ then one does not expect any interesting derived enhancement, while if $G = \GL_3, \GL_4, \ldots$ then one does.
 If $F $ is a number field that is not totally real and $G$ is semisimple, then $\rM^{\Gal}_G$ should be derived, whereas if $F$ is a function field then $\rM^{\Gal}_{G}$ need not be derived for any $G$ by \cite{deJ01, Gai07}.
 We mention finally that if $G = \GL_1$ (and $p \neq 2$), then $\rM^{\Gal}_{G}$ should be derived unless $F = \Q$ or a quadratic imaginary field; this will be discussed more in Example \ref{ex: gl_1}. \end{remark}